 Startup design needs

-GeneSavvy was a recent startup at the time I was involved.
-I enjoy working with startups and helping them reach their goals, despite budget constraints, few people resources, and constant changes.
-It keeps things interesting and I get to wear a lot of hats.
-GeneSavvy had an existing brand with bright, playful colors and it needed to integrate more gravity without losing approachability.
-I began with a brand audit, diving into existing resources, chats with GeneSavvy's core people, chats with some of GeneSavvy's clients, a look at major competitors, and made sure I understood GeneSavvy's unique offering (requiring a deep dive into some technical genetics knowledge).
+GeneSavvy was an early‑stage startup when I joined the team.
+I love working with startups and helping them reach their goals despite budget constraints, lean teams, and constant change—it keeps things interesting, and I get to wear a lot of hats.
+GeneSavvy already had a bright, playful brand that needed more gravity and credibility without losing its approachability.
+I started with a brand audit: reviewing existing materials, talking with core team members and clients, mapping major competitors, and digging into GeneSavvy’s unique value proposition (including a deep dive into some fairly technical genetics concepts).

 Priority projects

-Priority projects were to rework the website without having to replace the theme, design UX for a new user portal where doctors and clients could collaborate over GeneSavvy data, redesign the main technical report auto-generated by GeneSavvy software (given to clients outlining findings and potential action items), and last but not least, create guidelines and develop content for social media, conferences, and other marketing efforts, including technical illustrations.
+Our priority projects included: refining the website without changing the underlying theme, designing UX for a new portal where doctors and clients could collaborate around GeneSavvy data, and redesigning the main auto‑generated technical report that outlined findings and potential action items for clients.
+We also needed clear guidelines and content for social media, conferences, and other marketing efforts—including a suite of technical illustrations.

 Brand Guidelines